-Today’s DIY is so simple, I almost didn’t post it.
+These DIY Handwritten Balloons are so simple, I almost didn’t post them.
 Guys, it’s balloons that I wrote on with a Sharpie!!
 I know a lot of people aren’t into balloons anymore (how 1990’s), but I kind of secretly love them.

 I think it’s the ease and simplicity of decorating with balloons that appeals to me.
-Even your local dollar store will have a variety of colours, and you only really need to two tools; your lungs and a little scotch tape to stick them on the walls – instant party!
+Even your local dollar store will have a variety of colours, and they are pretty inexpensive.
+Fill them up and tape them to the walls – instant party!

-The other day I was thinking about all the holidays and events we desi’s celebrate that you can’t really find customized decor for at your local party store; Lohri, Diwali, Eid, Godh Bharai, Mundan, and countless others.
-So……I decided to remedy that with a handful of balloons I had leftover from Z’s rainbow themed birthday party last year, and some permanent markers.
-Truth be told, if I was decorating for a real wedding or party, I would have bought prettier colours of balloons and co-ordinated them better – but you forgive me right?
+The other day I was thinking about all the holidays and events we desi’s celebrate that you can’t really find customized decor for at your local party store.
+Lohri, Diwali, Eid, Vaisakhi, Godh Bharai, Mundan, Maiyan, and countless others.
+So……I decided to remedy that with a handful of balloons I had leftover from Z’s rainbow themed birthday party, and some permanent markers.
+If I was decorating for a wedding or big event, I would buy co-ordinated balloons, but these were perfect for a DIY experiment.

 If you end up doing a bunch of balloons, I think they would look super cute with some helium and some pretty gotta holding them together.